Tabla de contenido

 Arm Thrust or Breaststroke

-The most important thing is that the position of the arms and hands contributes to our shoulders being relaxed.
+The most important thing is that the position of the arms and hands contributes to relaxed shoulders.
 Being in shape in the upper part of our body will contribute to good arm movement and an efficient stroke.
-It is, therefore, advisable to perform weights or cross-training exercises to help strengthen this part of the body.
+Therefore, it is advisable to perform weights or cross-training exercises to help strengthen this part of the body.

 The Footprint